2022 Nissan Ariya revealed: price, specs and release date

 2021 Nissan Ariya EV infotainment and touchscreens

-You’ll control most of the car’s features through the central touchscreen, but you can also tell the car what to do instead by using a new ‘Hey Nissan’ voice command system – just like in the latest Mercedes, BMW and Volkswagen cars.
+The majority of the car’s features will be controlled through the central touchscreen, or by using the new ‘Hey Nissan’ voice command system – similar to the systems in the latest Mercedes, BMW and Volkswagen cars.
 This lets you program the sat-nav, make phone calls and adjust the heater settings without taking your hands off the wheel.

 2021 Nissan Ariya EV motors and performance

-The Nissan Ariya will be available with your choice of one or two motors, making it two- or four-wheel drive.
+The Nissan Ariya will be available with one or two motors, making it two- or four-wheel drive.
 Two-wheel-drive cars with a 63kWh battery produce 217hp and will take 7.5 seconds to accelerate from 0-60mph.
-The 87kWh models will produce 242hp, but take 7.6 seconds to reach 60 from rest on account of their heavier batteries.
+The 87kWh models will produce 242hp, but take 7.6 seconds to reach 60 from rest due to their heavier battery pack.

 Dual-motor cars with a 63kWh battery produce 278hp and can manage the 0-60mph sprint in 5.9 seconds, while 87kWh versions take 5.7 seconds thanks to their 306hp motors.

-If that’s not fast enough for you, there’s also a Performance model.
-This uses the same 87kWh battery pack but produces 394hp from its two motors and reaches 60mph from zero in just 5.1 seconds.
+If you want even more there’s also a Performance model.
+This also uses the same 87kWh battery pack but produces 394hp from its two motors and reaches 60mph from zero in just 5.1 seconds.

 2021 Nissan Ariya EV range and charging